helm/helm-www/content/en/docs/helm/helm_install.md

 ### Options inherited from parent commands

 ```
+      --burst-limit int                 client-side default throttling limit (default 100)
       --debug                           enable verbose output
       --kube-apiserver string           the address and the port for the Kubernetes API server
       --kube-as-group stringArray       group to impersonate for the operation, this flag can be repeated to specify multiple groups.
       --kube-as-user string             username to impersonate for the operation
       --kube-ca-file string             the certificate authority file for the Kubernetes API server connection
       --kube-context string             name of the kubeconfig context to use
+      --kube-insecure-skip-tls-verify   if true, the Kubernetes API server's certificate will not be checked for validity.
+This will make your HTTPS connections insecure
+      --kube-tls-server-name string     server name to use for Kubernetes API server certificate validation.
+If it is not provided, the hostname used to contact the server is used
       --kube-token string               bearer token used for authentication
       --kubeconfig string               path to the kubeconfig file
   -n, --namespace string                namespace scope for this request
       --registry-config string          path to the registry config file (default "~/.config/helm/registry/config.json")
       --repository-cache string         path to the file containing cached repository indexes (default "~/.cache/helm/repository")
       --repository-config string        path to the file containing repository names and URLs (default "~/.config/helm/repositories.yaml")
 ```

 ### SEE ALSO

 * [helm](helm.md)	 - The Helm package manager for Kubernetes.

-###### Auto generated by spf13/cobra on 18-May-2022
+###### Auto generated by spf13/cobra on 21-Sep-2022